 This has led to the idea that the neural populations in the primary visual cortex may be doing something similar.
-I.e. that the neurons whose activity represents the low-frequency filters are more widely spaced.
-And that a full representation of the image can be captured by an "image pyramid", where the top levels represent information at the coarse scale, and bottom levels at a fine scale (See: Adelson, E. H., Simon-celli, E., & Hingorani, R. (1987) and Watson (1987)).
+I.e. that the neurons whose activity represents the low-frequency filters are not only larger, but are more widely spaced.
+And that a full representation of the image can be captured by an "image pyramid", where the top levels represent information at the coarse scale, and bottom levels at a fine scale (See: Adelson, E. H., Simoncelli, E., & Hingorani, R. (1987) and Watson (1987)).
 Mathematica provides a wavelet toolbox.
 E.g.